Best Vegan Omega-3 Supplement (To Supercharge Your Health)

-So as a consumer you've basically no idea where the fish oil came from, how old it is and how many steps of refinement and heating it has undergone.
+So as a consumer you've more or less no idea where the fish oil originally came from, how old it is and how many steps of refinement and heating it has undergone.

 Fat-soluble pollutants, such as polychlorinated biphenyls, may biomagnify in marine food chains and may end up in concentrated amounts in your fish oil supplements.

 One study done on rats found that fish oil (contaminated with aspolychlorinated biphenyls and organochlorine pesticides) showed significant negative effects on oxidative stress and antioxidant capacity in rats.

 What to Look For in Vegan Omega-3 Supplements

 By choosing a vegan omega-3 supplement instead of fish oil we don't have to ingest contaminants like heavy metals, bioaccumulated toxins and pollutants.

 And it's also more environmentally friendly and sustainable.

 But how do we separate great products from sub-optimal ones?

 Well first of all you want a product with plenty of both EPA & DHA - so you ensure you get enough of these important nutrients with each serving.